ADV TRIBE Explorer Series

 Included

-- 2 nights accommodation in selected category (Wilson Valley Retreat and Umbartha Resort)
+- 2 nights accommodation in Standard Twin Sharing at Wilson Valley Retreat and Shantivan Resort, Naneghat

 - Breakfast on Day 2 and Day 3